 Admin certificates are client certificates that have elevated rights to perform administrative tasks.
 You need an admin certificate to change the Search Guard configuration via the sgadmin command line tool, or to use the REST management API.
 Admin certificates are configured in

 elasticsearch.yml by simply stating their DN(s).
 You can use any valid client certificate as an admin certificate.

 Note: Do not use a node certificate as admin certificate!
-Node and admin certificates should always be kept separate.
+Node and admin certificates must always be kept separate.